 - 200 ml milk I use oat milk

 - 1 tablespoon sunflower oil plus extra for frying.

 - Pinch of nutmeg

-- Wash the spinach then heat in a pan until wilted.
+- Wash 100g spinach leaves then heat in a pan until wilted.
 Remove from the heat and set aside to cool.

-- Put the spinach into your blender and pulse until broken down.
-Add the remaining ingredients and blend on high speed until well combined.
+- Put the 100g wilted spinach into your blender and pulse until broken down.
+Add the remaining ingredients (125g wholemeal flour, 1 teaspoon baking powder, 1 egg or chia/flax egg, 200ml milk, 1 tablespoon oil and pinch of nutmeg) and blend on high speed until well combined.